 As we approach the holiday season, it's the perfect time to embrace the power of gratitude in your life.
 Come up with a plan to practice the skill of gratitude and get DELIBERATE about practicing these strategies.
 By integrating these simple strategies into your daily routine, you can experience the mental health benefits of gratitude firsthand and actually help change your brain!
 Remember that cultivating gratitude is an ongoing process, and with dedication it can lead to a more positive outlook, increased resilience, and improved overall mental well-being.
 This holiday season, let gratitude be your guiding light towards a happier and healthier you.

-Gordon Gooding, LCSW
+Written by Gordon Gooding, LCSW